Domestic violence in lesbian relationships: Stigma towards lesbians

 Lesbian couples frequently experience social stigma against them, including experiences of discrimination and bias against them, as well as other minority stress factors which can include the fear of outing, internalized homophobia, the butch/femme identity, and relationship quality.

 The stressors associated with this stigmatization can increase emotional distress in lesbians, including higher rates of depression and anxiety disorders.
 These stressors increase the likelihood of alcohol being used as a coping mechanism.
 Sexual minorities, including lesbians, have higher rates of alcohol consumption which can factor into domestic violence.

-Alcohol Use
+Alcohol use

 Alcohol use, especially discrepant drinking, and domestic violence have found to have significant association.
 Discrepant drinking is the difference in alcohol use between partners.
 Alcohol use has been linked with physical and psychological aggression in same-sex relationships.
 It has also been found that physical and psychological aggression in a relationship can predict alcohol use in the future.
 This demonstrates the cyclical nature of intimate partner violence and alcohol use.
 Alcohol use is an important risk factor for domestic violence in lesbian relationships.

-Internalized homophobia

-A perpetrator may use her partner's internalized homophobia to justify her own violence.
-This may cause a general distaste or negative conception of the lesbian identity, both of oneself and others.
-This behavior is described as horizontal hostility, or minority groups becoming hostile or violent toward each other.
-This stems from both finding it easier to direct hatred toward other oppressed groups and internalized homophobia and misogyny.
-In the case of domestic violence in lesbian relationships, this hostility is perpetuated in the form of intimate partner abuse.

-In some cases, the lesbian community can dismiss cases of domestic violence in lesbian relationships or shame victims of domestic violence.
-This contributes to low self-esteem, feelings of powerlessness, denial of group membership, and difficulty being in committed and trusting relationships.
-These negative feelings are then acted out in the form of lesbian battering.
-Also women fear that they might suffer from isolation, risk of losing their job, housing or family as consequences to homophobia and internalized homophobia.
-A woman who abuses her female partner can use homophobic control as a method of psychological abuse, which further isolates the victim.
-For example, an abuser may out her partner without permission by revealing her sexual orientation to others, including relatives, employers, and landlords, and in child custody cases.
-This form of abuse could result in a variety of negative consequences for the victim, such as being shunned by family members and the loss of children, a job, and housing.
-In fearing isolation due to homophobia, lesbians also experience the phenomenon of living in the "second closet", or that they must keep both their sexualities and experiences with domestic violence hidden from others due to fear of negative repercussions.
-These homophobic roots also integrate themselves into how lesbians raise their children.